frnsys/grotto/readme.md

 Each article has an id generated for it (the `base64` encoded data preceding each article title).
 This id is generated from the article "title" (what follows the `#`, assumed to be a citation--see above).
 When you add tags, the tags and highlighted text or image path are associated with that article id in the saved CSV (specified with the `DB_PATH` configuration variable).

+### Browsing tags

+Visit `http://localhost:5000/` to browse and search through tags.
+This will also show you directly and indirectly co-occurring tags.

 ### Other items of note

 - To generate markdown-formatted footnotes, click on the `Footnotes` link.